OSSDC/deepdrive-universe/README.md

 If you see the steering wheel, change the camera settings like so:
 ![deepdrive load](https://www.dropbox.com/s/h3xu98jz45bafld/Screenshot%202016-10-30%2014.28.42.png?dl=1)

-In addition, enable borderless mode to avoid sending the window chrome through the network
+In addition, set the resolution to 800x600 and enable borderless mode to avoid sending the window chrome through the network

 ![borderless](https://www.dropbox.com/s/dci8o6z3129bwpl/borderless.jpg?dl=1)